Admission Charges to a Place of Amusement

 - grade, middle, or high school sporting events;

-- admission charges taxed under any other law of this state (such as horse racing tracks and boxing, sparring, or wrestling matches or exhibitions);
+- admission charges taxed under any other law of this state (such as boxing, sparring, or wrestling matches or exhibitions);

 - charges to go on amusement rides that are separate from the charge for admission to the place of amusement itself;